MrPrimate/ddb-adventure-muncher/README.md

 ### Walls and Lighting information

 * If you wish to add walls/lighting information you can turn on a setting in Foundry to allow you to support data from a supported map.
-(VTTA or ddb-adventure-muncher).
-* You need to be using v1.0.1+ of ddb-importer.
+* You need to be using v1.0.4+ of ddb-importer.
 * Open the Chrome Developer Console (F12) and run `game.settings.set("ddb-importer", "allow-scene-download", true)`
 * Now when you right click on a scene navigation button you will get the option to download the associated data (DDB Scene Config).
 * Upload this to the #scene-adjustments channel on Discord with a description of your changes.